Caesars Superdome: Planning

-Local businessman David Dixon (who later founded the United States Football League in the 1980s) conceived the Superdome while attempting to convince the NFL to award a franchise to New Orleans.
-After hosting several exhibition games at Tulane Stadium during typical New Orleans summer thunderstorms, Dixon was told by NFL Commissioner Pete Rozelle that the NFL would never expand into New Orleans without a domed stadium.
+Local businessman David Dixon (who later founded the United States Football League in the 1980s) conceived the Superdome while lobbying the NFL to award a franchise to New Orleans.
+After hosting several exhibition games at Tulane Stadium during typical New Orleans summer thunderstorms, NFL Commissioner Pete Rozelle told Dixon the NFL would never expand into New Orleans without a domed stadium.
 Dixon then won the support of the governor of Louisiana, John McKeithen.
-When they toured the Astrodome in Houston, Texas in 1966, McKeithen was quoted as saying, "I want one of these, only bigger", in reference to the Astrodome itself.
+When they toured the Astrodome in Houston, Texas in 1966, McKeithen said, "I want one of these, only bigger".
 Bonds were passed for construction of the Superdome on November 8, 1966, seven days after commissioner Pete Rozelle awarded New Orleans the 25th professional football franchise.

-The stadium was conceptualized to be a multifunctional stadium for football, baseball, and basketball—with movable field level stands that would be arranged specifically for each sport and areas with dirt (for the bases and pitcher's mound) covered with metal plates on the stadium floor (they were covered by the artificial turf during football games)—and there are also meeting rooms that could be rented for many different purposes.
-Dixon imagined the possibilities of staging side-by-side high school football games side by side and suggested that the synthetic surface be white.
-Blount International of Montgomery, Alabama was chosen to build the stadium.
+The stadium was conceptualized as a multifunctional stadium for football, baseball, and basketball—with movable field level stands arranged specifically for each sport and areas with dirt (for the bases and pitcher's mound) covered with metal plates on the stadium floor (covered by artificial turf during football games)—and there are also meeting rooms that could be rented for many different purposes.
+Dixon imagined staging side-by-side high school football games and suggested the synthetic surface be white.
+Blount International of Montgomery, Alabama, was chosen to build the stadium.

-As the dome was being constructed, various individuals developed eccentric models of the structure: one was of sugar, another consisted of pennies.
+During construction, various individuals developed eccentric models of the structure: one of sugar, another of pennies.
 The so-called "penny model" traveled to the Philadelphia Bicentennial '76 exhibition.
 New Orleanian Norman J. Kientz built the model with 2,697 pennies and donated it to the Superdome Board of Commissioners in April 1974.

-It was hoped the stadium would be ready in time for the NFL season, and the final cost of the facility would come in at $46 million.
-Instead, due to political delays, construction did not start until August 11, 1971, and was not finished until August 1975, seven months after Super Bowl IX was scheduled to be played in the stadium.
+It was hoped the stadium would be ready for the NFL season, and the final cost would come to $46 million.
+Instead, due to political delays, construction started on August 11, 1971, and finished in August 1975, seven months after Super Bowl IX was scheduled to be played in the stadium.
 The Super Bowl was played for a third time at Tulane Stadium in January 1975, in cold and rainy conditions.
-Factoring in inflation, construction delays, and the increase in transportation costs caused by the 1973 oil crisis, the final price tag of the stadium skyrocketed to $165 million.
-Along with the state police, Elward Thomas Brady, Jr., a state representative from Terrebonne Parish and a New Orleans native, conducted an investigation into possible financial irregularities, but the Superdome went forward despite the obstacles.
+Factoring in inflation, construction delays, and increased transportation costs caused by the 1973 oil crisis, the final price tag skyrocketed to $165 million.
+Along with the state police, Elward Thomas Brady, Jr., a state representative from Terrebonne Parish conducted an investigation into possible financial irregularities, but the Superdome went forward despite the obstacles.